English Landscape Gardens: 1650 to the Present Day (Online)

 To provide an overview and introduction to English garden history, with special emphasis on the 18th-century landscape garden and on the 20th century.

-1. Understand the trajectory of English landscape history from formalism to increasing naturalism.
+1. To understand the trajectory of English landscape history from formalism to increasing naturalism.

-2. Trace the development of garden style across five centuries.
+2. To trace the development of garden style across five centuries.

-3. Gain an understanding of how textual and other sources can be complemented by on-the-ground study of gardens and landscape.
+3. To gain an understanding of how textual and other sources can be complemented by on-the-ground study of gardens and landscape.